KoderKow/kowr/README.md

 I find myself using `stringr::str_to_title()` for a clean way of presenting columns in documents and dashboards.
-This is the reason the default argument for `snake_to`’s output is “title”
+This is the reason the default argument for `snake_to`’s output is “title”.

 ``` r
 dat <- data.frame(